 This old-school film of pure horror from Argentina played in our Midnight Movies section.
 Douse the lights and just try to survive the opening scene.

-Swiss Army Man – Daniel Kwan, Daniel Scheinert
+Swiss Army Man directed by Daniel Kwan, Daniel Scheinert

 In the Harry Potter afterlife, Daniel Radcliffe has turned into a farting corpse dragged around by Paul Dano in full sentimental delirium.
 This audacious and moving film (hard to believe the pitch, we agree) was our opening night film in 2016.